-The Oaks Theater on Solano Avenue has gone dark once again.
+The Oaks Theatre on Solano Avenue has gone dark once again.

 Nine months ago, five men from India formed a group to take over the theater and bring in first-run films and Bollywood extravaganzas and serve dinner and drinks.
 Few of those plans came to fruition and the group, Merriment Media, stopped showing films shortly before Christmas.

 “We weren’t able to meet our monthly expenses,” said Rama Sagiraji, who managed the theater for the group based near San Jose.